juntao/arenztopia/content/news/Issue 43.md

 ## Feature: Allen Sizeros
 By Lorenzo Avila & Tony Yuan

-Today we interviewed Allen Sizeros, a cartoonist who draws the comic Supercalifragilisticexpialidocious for the Sherville Daily News.
+Today we interviewed Allen Sizeros, a cartoonist and comedian who draws the comic Supercalifragilisticexpialidocious for the Sherville Daily News.

 Olb City Announcer: So tell us a little bit about your comic!
 I hear it's very entertaining.